 Low VOC paints are produced using water as the main ingredient instead of petroleum-based solvents.
 While some paint manufacturers may advertise their paints as having no VOCs or as being VOC-free, they actually would be more accurate to promote them as having undetected limits of VOCs.
 It is almost impossible to produce any material with no VOCs.

 In fact, if you were to review the material safety data sheets information for these no-VOC products, you would most likely see the amount of VOCs listed as negligible or undetectable.

 There are several third-party organizations that offer information on non-toxic interior paints and other environmentally friendly building products.
 The U.S. Green Build Council (USGBC) is a member-based, non-profit group that oversees the LEED (Leadership in Energy and Environmental Design) rating programs.

 USGBC has a LEED for Homes rating system that promotes the design and construction of high-performance green homes.
 Some of the benefits of a green home include less exposure to mold, mildew and other indoor toxins.
 LEED for Homes calls for the use of paints that pass the Green Seal certification program.

 Green Seal is an independent organization dedicated to setting environmental standards.
 Green Seal has a program specifically for testing and measuring VOCs in paints and specialty sealers.
 Through its programs, Green Seal encourages paint manufacturers to develop products that do minimal harm to the environment.
-For a list of Green Seal certified paints visit Green Seal.
+Visit the website for a list of Green Seal certified paints.